emojicode/emojicode.github.io/src/reference/optionals.md

 # Optionals

-Often when designing software applicatins the programmer has to deal with the possible absence of a value.
+Often when designing software applications the programmer has to deal with the possible absence of a value.
 To properly model the absence of values, the concept of optionals was developed.